Nisha Gadgil, MD

 Research interests

-The neurosurgical of movement disorders and spasticity, including evidence-based multi-disciplinary and multi-institutional efforts to improve outcomes.
+Dr. Gadgil’s research focuses on techniques and outcomes of the neurosurgical treatment of movement disorders such as spasticity and dystonia, including evidence-based multi-disciplinary and multi-institutional efforts.
+She is interested in the application of novel technologies such as focused ultrasound (FUS) in the treatment of pediatric disorders such as epilepsy and pain.
 She is also interested in clinical outcomes research for pediatric Chiari malformations, spine disorders, brain tumors, neurovascular diseases, congenital anomalies, and fetal interventions.

 Gadgil N, McClugage S, Aldave G, Bauer D, Weiner HL, Huisman T, Sans-Cortez M, Belfort MA, Emrick L, Clark G, Joyeux L, Whitehead WE.
 Natural History of Posterior Fetal Cephaloceles and Incidence of Progressive Cephalocele Herniation.
-Accepted for Publication, J Neurosurg Pediatr, 2022.
+Accepted for Publication, Journal of Neurosurgery: Pediatrics, 2022